MichaelCurrin/coding-blog/_posts/2023-12-24-ai-language-teacher.md

 - In Duolingo, vocabulary acquisition for daily interactions happens very slow, the content often doesn't reflect casual usage or everyday purposes, and it only covers a single sentence at a time.
 - Google Translate lacks context and is often too literal.
-- Difficulty finding engaging content between beginner and intermediate levels.
+- Difficulty finding engaging content that is between beginner and intermediate levels.
-- It's challenging to search online for language concepts when you observe grammar or informal speech but don't how to label it.
+- It was challenging to search online for language concepts when you observe grammar or informal speech but don't how to label it.
-- Need for specific phrases beyond basics, like dentist appointments or describing your specific hobbies and your home country.
+- A need for specific phrases beyond basics, like dentist appointments or describing your specific hobbies and your home country.
 - Uncertainty about my learning path structure and identifying my weaknesses.
 - A desire for having someone to practice with over text or voice, any time of day, for as long as a want.
 Especially on a train commute.